DaniruKun/RigaNav/README.md

 ### Time
 To find out the local time, the app uses the **Calendar** object and the **get()** method to write the object's properties to corresponding variables of type **Int**.

+To account for weekends, as well as Latvian holidays, a local file /main/assets/atviaHolidays.txt directory is read with holiday dates written in the following format: **"DD MM YYYY"** as strings, with each entry on its own separate line.

+`1 1 2017`

+A **BufferedReader** object is used to read files only once and parse the data into **ArrayList** structures.
 ## Test Cases
 ![Test Cases](https://i.imgur.com/RiQ3ecf.png)